ArtemShishko/News/README.md

 # News
-A news app written on Kotlin
+A news app written in Kotlin